 Many countries have specific regulations that apply to independent contractors and impose penalties for not following the regulations.

-A U.S. company that engages foreign independent contractors must become familiar with the independent contractor requirements in every country where it engages contractors and may have to retain legal counsel in each country to ensure compliance with local laws.
+A U.S. company that engages foreign independent contractors must become familiar with the independent contractor requirements and tax laws in every country where it engages contractors and may have to retain legal counsel in each country to ensure compliance with local laws.

 U.S. companies that hire foreign contractors to work abroad may face scrutiny and penalties from foreign governments for improperly classifying a worker as an independent contractor rather than an employee.